scelarek/CovidCast/readme.md

 ---

 I appreciate your interest in my project and invite you to dive deep into my work.
-If you have any questions or require further insights, please don't hesitate to reach out through this GitHub repository.
+If you have any questions or require further insights, please don't hesitate to reach out through this GitHub repository or at scelarek@gmail.com.

 <div align="center">